 Governor’s House Library is proud to participate in collaborative efforts with other departments within the University as well as local cultural heritage organizations in St. Augustine.

-“Resilience: Black Heritage in St. Augustine” is year-long celebration throughout 2021 of the history and culture of Black Americans living and working in St. Augustine.
-This is a partnership between many local cultural and academic institutions, and Governor’s House Library is proud to be part of this collaborative effort for more diversity, equity, and inclusion in our community.
-To learn more about events and initiatives you can support, visit the Resilience page above or follow the Facebook page.
+“Resilience: Black Heritage in St. Augustine” was a year-long collaborative project in 2021 celebrating the history and culture of Black Americans living and working in St. Augustine.
+This partnership between many local cultural and academic institutions delivered many virtual projects and resources that remain available to access following the project’s formal conclusion.
+To learn more, visit the Resilience page above or the Facebook page.

 The St. Augustine Historical Society works to interpret and preserve the history of St. Augustine through the Oldest House Museum Complex and its Research Library.
 Governor’s House Library works with the Historical Society on a number of initiatives, including the St. Augustine Film Series and other events throughout the year.
 For more information on their museum and collections, visit their website linked above.

 Flagler College partners with Governor’s House Library to provide hands-on experience for undergraduate students through internships and class projects.
 Please contact us for more information, to schedule class visits, or inquire about collaborative projects.

 The St. Augustine Archival Society is a consortium of local cultural heritage institutions and its professionals in an effort to better serve patrons in understanding St. Augustine’s history.
 Through monthly meetings and information exchanges, the group is able to collaborate on events, projects, and initiatives.
 The Governor’s House Library staff coordinates and facilitates the Archival Society.
 To learn more about the society’s members and their collections, visit the website linked above.